pixelgrade/pixtypes/readme.txt

 3. After activating PixTypes all your custom post-types should be visible now.

 == Changelog ==

+= 1.4.13 =
+* Fixed a bug where, on some themes, metaboxes would still not appear when Gutenberg editor was active.

 = 1.4.12 =
 * Fixed a bug where metaboxes wouldn't appear when Gutenberg editor was active.